 Lumbar spinal stenosis is a significant cause of pain and disability, and approximately half the patients have involvement of other spinal segments over time; however, it typically follows a benign course.
 In one cohort study, 30% of patients electing to manage lumbar spinal stenosis with non-surgical procedures eventually requested for surgical management, and approximately 19% of patients who had an initial surgery eventually underwent a repeat surgery .

 Lumbar spinal stenosis is a common disease process in the outpatient setting.
 These patients have symptoms such as leg pain and low back pain.
 The cause of this condition is most likely secondary to chronic wear-and-tear damages to the vertebral column.
 Despite imaging studies can show there is indeed lumbar spinal stenosis, the patient's may or may not have corresponding symptoms.
-Because there is no evidence to demonstrate the superiority of surgical versus non-surgical treatments of lumbar spinal stenosis, it is important to take a multidisciplinary approach (Evidence level I).
+Because there is no evidence to demonstrate the superiority of surgical versus non-surgical treatments of lumbar spinal stenosis, it is important to take an interprofessional approach (Evidence level I).
 Primary physicians must recognize the patient's presentation, the care of the patient must be coordinated with PM&R, pain management, orthopedist, and/ or neurosurgeons (if there is a neurosurgical emergency).
 Physical therapists must also be involved as physical therapy is the mainstay in the conservative treatment of this condition.
-In patients who need to undergo surgical treatment, the nursing staff must be aware of the patient's medical status.
-In short, the care of patients suffering from lumbar spinal stenosis requires a team-based cooperative model.
+In patients who need to undergo surgical treatment, the nursing staff (including orthopedic specialty nurses) must be aware of the patient's medical status.
+In short, the care of patients suffering from lumbar spinal stenosis requires an interprofessional team-based cooperative model.